sarmxd/sarmxd/README.md

 Hi there 👋
 Welcome to my GitHub profile!
-I’m [Your Name], a passionate [Your Profession or Role] with a keen interest in [Your Interests or Specializations].
+I’m sarmad abbasi, a passionate [Your Profession or Role] with a keen interest in [Your Interests or Specializations].
 Here’s a little bit about what I’m up to and how you can connect with me:

 🔭 Currently Working On
 I’m actively engaged in [Current Projects or Work].
 My focus areas include [Specific Technologies, Languages, or Fields].
 Feel free to explore my repositories to see the latest developments!